Cray-HPE/uan-product-stream/docs/operations/index.md

    ```

 1. Add the configuration to CFS using the JSON input file.

+   Note: The uan-config-@product_version@ is an input parameter that you get to
+   set yourself.

     ```bash
     ncn-m001:~/ $ cray cfs configurations update uan-config-@product_version@ \